TimCares/MasterThesis/docs/thesis/background/knowledge_distillation.typ

 student model $f(dot)$, respectively.
 The goal is to minimize the difference between both distributions (the probabilities over all classes), computed by the KL-Divergence.

-Consequently, recalling the definition of the KL-Divergence in @kl_divergence, the training objective of response-based knowledge distillation is to bring the probability distributions of the student model for a given sample, or rather for all sample in the training set, as close as possible to the probability distributions of the teacher model for the respective sample(s).

-==== Feature-based Knowledge Distillation

-In feature-based KD, the teacher model does not need to provide a probability distribution over classes.
-Instead, the student model tries to replicate the (intermediate) activations of the teacher model, and therefore does not necessarily have to only predict the final output (probability distribution) of the teacher model.

-The activations of the teacher model are usually regressed using the Mean Squared Error (MSE) as the loss function (defined in @mean_squared_error_section).
-The
-Mean Absolute Error (MAE) can also be used as a criterion, although it is less common @kd_survey @data2vec @data2vec2.

-How the activations of the teacher model are regressed by the student model can be adjusted to the specific use case.
-However, this choice is greatly influenced by the architecture of the student model.
-For example, if the student model has the same architecture as the teacher, but only half the number of layers, then the student model can't replicate the activations of the teacher 1:1.
-In this case, other strategies have to be used, and we will introduce one of them in @unimodal_knowledge_distillation.
-An illustration of response-based vs. feature-based KD is shown in @kd_fig.

 #figure(
   image("../figures/kd.png", width: 75%),
   caption: [